 FPU's electric supply contracts require FPU to maintain an acceptable standard of creditworthiness based on specific financial ratios.
 FPU's agreement with Florida Power & Light Company requires FPU to meet or exceed a debt service coverage ratio of 1.25 times based on the results of the prior 12 months.
 If FPU fails to meet this ratio, it must provide an irrevocable letter of credit or pay all amounts outstanding under the agreement within five business days.
 FPU's electric supply agreement with Gulf Power requires FPU to meet the following ratios based on the average of the prior six quarters: (a) funds from operations interest coverage ratio (minimum of 2 times), and (b) total debt to total capital (maximum of 65 percent).
 If FPU fails to meet the requirements, it has to provide the supplier a written explanation of actions taken, or proposed to be taken, to become compliant.
 Failure to comply with the ratios specified in the Gulf Power agreement could also result in FPU having to provide an irrevocable letter of credit.
-As of December 31, 2019, FPU was in compliance with all of the requirements of its fuel supply contracts.
+As of December 31, 2020, FPU was in compliance with all of the requirements of its fuel supply contracts.

 Eight Flags provides electricity and steam generation services through its CHP plant located on Amelia Island, Florida.
-Eight Flags sells power generated from the CHP plant to FPU pursuant to a 20-year power purchase agreement for distribution to our electric customers.
-Eight Flags also sells steam and heated water pursuant to a separate 20-year contract, to Rayonier on which the CHP plant is located.
+In June 2016, Eight Flags began selling power generated from the CHP plant to FPU pursuant to a 20-year power purchase agreement for distribution to our electric customers.
+In July 2016, Eight Flags also started selling steam pursuant to a separate 20-year contract, to the landowner on which the CHP plant is located.
 The CHP plant is powered by natural gas transported by FPU through its distribution system and Peninsula Pipeline through its intrastate pipeline.